trevnels/holo/README.md

 ![Example](https://i.imgur.com/pX6iWqo.png)

+### Installation:
+See [Releases](https://github.com/trevnels/holo/releases) for installation instructions

 ### Usage:
 - Publish an absolute path to a file located on the driver station to NetworkTables (as a string) from your robot code
 - Set its Shuffleboard widget type to "Image View" (for images) or "Media View" (for audio/video) manually or programatically
 - Profit!

-### Known issue:
+### Known issues:
-Media playback will continue if a media view widget is deleted.
-Until shuffleboard gets some sort of widget deletion hook for plugins, this behavior will continue.
+ - Media playback will continue in the background if a media view widget is deleted.
+Until Shuffleboard gets some sort of widget deletion hook for plugins, this behavior will continue.